graphql/graphql-spec/spec/Section 4 -- Introspection.md

     {true}, deprecated arguments are also returned.
 - `type` must return a `__Type` that represents the type of value returned by this field.
+  - Accepts the argument `includeErrorBoundaries` which defaults to {false}.
+If {false} then the field will instead return a `__Type` that represents the type of value returned by this field with all error-boundary non-null type modifiers removed.
+This is for backwards compatibility.
 - `isDeprecated` returns {true} if this field should no longer be used, otherwise {false}.
 - `deprecationReason` optionally provides a reason why this field is deprecated.